Pathos14489/Pantella/README.md

 ## 3 - Configuring Pantella - Games

-First thing you need to do is go to `launcher_dir/repositories/Pathos14489_Pantella/game_configs` and set up the game_config json for the game you wish to play.
+First thing you need to do is go to `launcher_dir/repositories/Pathos14489_Pantella/interface_configs` and set up the interface_config json for the game you wish to play.

 `skyrim` - Skyrim Special Edition/Enderal
 `skyrimvr` - Skyrim VR